-If the access points are simply acting as a point-to-point bridge or if you have a 902 MHz network, each access point only needs one radio.
+If the access points are simply acting as a point-to-point bridge or if you have an 802.11a or 902 MHz network, each access point only needs one radio.
 If you have an 802.11b or an OpenAir network and you want the designated bridge to also be able to communicate with wireless end devices (point-to-multipoint), the designated bridge must be a dual radio access point.
 The designated bridge master radio must match the end device radios and the station radio must match the root master radio.
-Currently, 802.11a networks cannot have a bridge that also communicate with end devices with 802.11a radios because you cannot configure a bridge with two 802.11a radios with one master and one station radio.